Executive Advisory Group

 Treasurer, Yvette Lazdowski, Plymouth State University

-Dale Flesher, The University of Mississippi
+Council Representative, Dale Flesher, University of Mississippi

-Advisory Tiffany Welch, Case Western Reserve University
+Advisory, Tiffany Welch, Case Western Reserve University

 Strategic Review Committee